Soulside Journey (1991)

 have been shortened a bit.

-The album ends with "Leave No Cross Unturned", another Fenriz track that
+The album ends with "Leave No Cross Unturned", another Fenriz track

-is still quite a lot to digest.
+it is still quite a lot to digest.
 The clean vocals and lead solos are memorable and the riffs are drenched in mid-'80s Thrash

 glory, mixed in with some of the prerequisite Celtic Frost influence.
 This includes some eerie moaning in the distance, giving